mkneis/Master/README.md

 # Master
-Projects from different modules of my master in big data and data Science
+Projects from different modules of my master in big data and data science